-Theis the best smartwatch you can buy right now.
-The Series 7 is feature-rich, user-friendly, gorgeous, and extremely reliable.
+The Apple Watch Series 8 is the best smartwatch you can buy right now.
+It is feature-rich, user-friendly, gorgeous, and extremely reliable.

 However, that recommendation comes with caveats — and the biggest one is that you need to own an iPhone to use the Apple Watch.
 That means that if you're using an Android smartphone, the Apple Watch simply isn't an option.
 But don't worry, there are plenty of great alternatives.
 Digital Trends has reviewed more than 100 smartwatches, fitness trackers, and wearables, so we have all the deep insight you need to find your ideal smartwatch.

-Why you should buy this: This is the best smartwatch currently available.
+Why you should buy this: It's the best smartwatch available.

-Who it's for: Anyone with an iPhone who wants a smartwatch.
+Who it's for: Anyone who seeks a beautiful, feature-rich, easy-to-use, fitness-oriented smartwatch.

 Best smartwatch for Android